Your patients deserve next-generation pregnancy care.

 Encompass is a screening test, not a diagnostic.
 It evaluates gene expression levels in the maternal blood, which is a mixture of maternal, fetal and placental origin, to predict the chance for preeclampsia.

-Note: this is a mock test report.
-Clinical performance data is available upon request
+Note: This is a mock test report.
+Clinical performance data is available upon request.

-Understing high-risk results
+Understanding high-risk results

 High-risk results indicate there is an increased risk of developing preeclampsia in this pregnancy.